 2. Setting up your own water slide at home– As a kid, I LOVED it when my mom would turn on the sprinklers in the day and we would break out the visqueen and the hose and create our own giant water slide.
 It was the highlight of our summer days.

 3. Playing night games in the dark– We loved night games and usually rounded up all kids ages 7-19 in the neighborhood.
 Sometimes parents would play as well.
 We dressed in black and played a variety of night games for hours and hours-having the time of our lives.
 I love night games so much I will still play them.
 If you don’t know how to play, do a quick google search for a variety of games and the rules.

 4. Setting up your own outdoor theater– Many people set up an outdoor theater using a sheet, a projector, or simply a big flat screen TV.
 Pop some popcorn, grab some Fruttare bars, and enjoy watching a movie in the sweet summer air.

 5. Going to a local beach or free pool- We love swimming in the summer.
 My family and I often go to the lake (a few times a month at least!)
 Just this week we decided to go for a low key outing.
 It went super smoothly, was easy to plan, and was super fun.

 The thing I love about going to the lake is that you can make it as elaborate (invite lots of guests, have a BBQ cookout, etc.) or as simple (just the immediate family with a cooler of popsicles) as you wish.

-You don't have to spend money to enjoy the summer time with family.
+You don’t have to spend money to enjoy the summertime with your family.
 What do you like to do with your family that is inexpensive?